csm10495/picklecryptor/README.md

 # PickleCryptor

-A simple library for serializing / compressing / encrypting Python objects all in one function.
+A simple library for serializing / compressing / encrypting Python objects all in two functions on one object.

 # Installation
 ```